learning-zone/angular-basics/README.md

 })
 ```

-11. **TrackBy**: If we provide a trackBy function, Angular can track which items have been added or removed according to the unique identifier and only create or destroy the things that have changed.
+11. **TrackBy:** If we provide a trackBy function, Angular can track which items have been added or removed according to the unique identifier and only create or destroy the things that have changed.

 Example: